JB395/Bits-to-Target-and-Difficulty/README.md

 ### getdifficulty

-Proof-of-stake difficulty gives the Proof of Stake consensus target from the most recent block (proof-of-work is not used in Qtum).
+Proof-of-stake difficulty gives the Proof of Stake consensus target from the most recent block (proof-of-work is not used after the genesis blocks).

 ```
 getdifficulty